varya/steroids/_posts/project_configuration/2013-06-06-config-application-coffee.markdown

 steroids.config.navigationBar.buttonShadowColor = "#000000"
 {% endhighlight %}

+## Loading screen color (Android-only)

+The color for the Android loading screen, shown around the [loading.png][loading-png-guide] image, is set with the following property:

+{% highlight coffeescript %}
+steroids.config.loadingScreen.tintColor = "#262626"
+{% endhighlight %}

+The color is defined as a 6-character RGB hex string with a leading #.
+The loading screen color setting is **Android-only**.
+On iOS, use [loading.html][loading-html-guide] instead.

 ## steroids.config.theme

 Set an overall theme for the application, affecting the navigation bar and tab bar colors.
 Setting individual color values for the tab bar and navigation bar overrides this setting. **iOS-only.**